shiva16/rpiShields/tutorials/tutorial2/README.md

   ```
 5. Reboot your machine and Let's connect ;)
-  - run `ifconfig` at terminal window for see following outputs to see your ip with ppp0
+  - run `ifconfig` at terminal window to see following outputs and see your ip with ppp0
   ```
   ppp0      Link encap:Point-to-Point Protocol
             inet addr:10.78.232.229  P-t-P:192.168.254.254  Mask:255.255.255.255